 Sydney, New South Wales

 Australia's Harbour City is the first stop on many tours of the Land Down Under, and with good reason.
-From the iconic Sydney Opera House to its globally renowned beaches, this is one place you don't want to miss.
+From the iconic Sydney Opera House to its globally renowned beaches, this is one place in Australia you don't want to miss.